connectome-neuprint/neuPrint/README.md

       Default: 0.0
     --skeletonDirectory
-      Path to directory containing skeleton files for this dataset --synapseJson
+      Path to directory containing skeleton files for this dataset --synapseBatchSize
+      If > 0, the synapse JSON file will be loaded in batches of this size.
+      Default: 0
+    --synapseJson
       JSON file containing body synapse data to import